 Théo Schmitt is a young musician from Palézieux in Switzerland currently working as a composer and conductor in Los Angeles.
 After obtaining a Bachelor's degree in Music Education, Théo continued his studies at the Haute École de Musique de Lausanne (HEMU) and, in 2018, obtained a Master's degree in Orchestral Conducting under the mentorship of Aurélien Azan-Zielinski.
 Upon graduation, he was awarded the prestigious Fritz Bach Prize for the best Master's thesis and highest grade of the final exam.
 From 2019 to 2021, he studied composition with Richard Danielpour, Ian Krouse, and Peter Golub at the prestigious University of California, Los Angeles (UCLA).
-He is now studying in the very selective program of Screen Scoring at the University of Southern California (USC).
+In 2022, he graduated from the very selective program of Screen Scoring at the University of Southern California (USC).

 During his early career in Switzerland, Théo conducted many orchestras, including the Musical Camp of the Lavaux Region, the Brass Band L'Avenir d'Aclens, the Wind Band La Jeune Garde de la Landwehr de Fribourg, and the Symphony Orchestra L'Orchestre QuiPasseParLà.
 On September 7 2019, Théo won the 9th Swiss National Conducting Competition in Baden.